Addictions

 Description of the scenario

-At the beginning, the patient stands in the evening light in a side street between tower blocks in a large city.
+The patient starts at dusk in a side alley between skyscrapers in a larger city.
 A few metres in front of him is a small wooden table with an old sofa against the wall.
 There is also a rubbish bin nearby.

 The following settings can be adjusted using the buttons: